School Programs

 Level: Intermediate to Advanced

-Duration: +1.5 hours
+Duration: 1.5 hours

-Offered: October – January
+Offered: October to January

-Off the Block: Documentary Filmmaking
+Off the Block

 Off the Block is an annual month-long immersive workshop that exposes high school student filmmakers to the history of film and the documentary format as well as equipping them with the artistic concepts and technical skills necessary to complete their own documentary.
 Beyond learning practical filmmaking skills, students develop critical thinking, problem-solving, collaboration, and team building, as well as positive self-expression through the arts.
-Off the Block is now offered as an in-school workshop that can be customized for your class needs.
+Applications for 2026 will open in March.

 Camera Obscura